Admission to Undergraduate Programs | Spalding University Catalog

 Admission to Undergraduate Programs

-Spalding University admits students whose credentials demonstrate the potential to profit from and contribute to the undergraduate programs of the University.
-When possible, personal interviews and campus visits are encouraged as the best means for an applicant to learn about Spalding.
+Spalding University admits students whose credentials demonstrate the potential to benefit from and contribute to the undergraduate programs of the University.
+When possible, campus visits are encouraged as the best means for an applicant to learn about Spalding.
 Prospective students may call (502) 585-7111 for a tour of campus and a meeting with an admissions counselor.
 Any questions, requests for information, or application materials should be directed to the Admissions Office.

 Spalding University is an equal-opportunity educational institution.
 Admission is open to all qualified applicants regardless of race, religion, color, gender, sexual orientation, age, national origin, or disability.
 Students, regardless of the instructional delivery format (face to face, hybrid, or online) of their proposed studies, follow the same admissions processes as outlined in the University Catalog.

-Financial Aid and Default: An applicant who is in default on a federal student loan or campus based loan program (Perkins Loan or Federal Nursing Loan) or owes a refund on a government-sponsored loan or grant will not be eligible for financial aid and will need to work with Bursar upon entry to determine payment arrangements.
+Financial Aid and Default: An applicant who is in default on a federal student loan or campus based loan program or owes a refund on a government-sponsored loan or grant will not be eligible for financial aid and will need to work with the Bursar's office upon entry to determine payment arrangements.

-Residency Verification: For the purpose of determining eligibility for certain state aid grant programs, Spalding University will confirm the residency status of admitted students through the verification and review of the following (preponderance of evidence):
+For the purpose of determining eligibility for certain Kentucky grant aid programs, Spalding University will confirm the residency status of admitted students through the verification and review of the following (preponderance of evidence):

 1. Address of record, as reported on the Application for Admission;